John Surman Carden: Life

 In 1799, Carden took command of the armed storeship HMS Sheerness, operating off the Netherlands and subsequently the Vendée region of France.
 He later convoyed troopships to the Red Sea in support of the Egyptian campaign, and was commended for clearing a gunpowder store on the burning transport Bombay, saving many lives.
 During the Peace of Amiens he served with the sea fencibles at the Firth of Forth and returned to sea in 1804 as the commander of HMS Moselle.
 In 1806, Carden became a post captain, but was not given command of a ship until August 1808, when he took over the massive 110-gun HMS Ville de Paris.
 In Ville de Paris he assisted in the evacuation of the British Army from Spain, following the Battle of Corunna in January 1809.
 In April 1809 he took over HMS Ocean and the following year moved to HMS Mars before gaining a permanent command in the frigate HMS Macedonian.

 In October 1812, not long after the breakout of the War of 1812, Macedonian was intercepted in the mid-Atlantic by USS United States, a much larger American frigate.
 In the ensuing battle, Macedonian was severely damaged and suffered 104 casualties before Carden surrendered to the American ship.
 Macedonian was taken back to the United States, and on his return to Britain, Carden was subject to the usual court martial for the loss of his ship.
 Although acquitted of any culpability for the loss of his frigate, Carden was criticised for his handling of the ship during the battle and did not serve at sea again.
-However parliament soon resounded with his praises; and, among other marks of respect, he was honoured with the freedom of the cities of Worcester and Gloucester, and of the borough of Tewkesbury.
+However Parliament soon resounded with his praises and, among other marks of respect, he was honoured with the freedom of the cities of Worcester and Gloucester and of the borough of Tewkesbury.

-Very little is known of Carden's life beyond that he was once married and had a daughter, Jemima born c.
-1800.
-She married the Rev R W H Biederman.
+Very little is known of Carden's life beyond that he was once married and had a daughter, Jemima (born c.
+1800).
 Carden remained in the Navy despite the lengthy period of inaction and in 1836 was superannuated, a form of retirement.
 He was promoted to rear-admiral the same year and although he was subsequently reinstated in the Navy and continued to receive promotions based on his seniority, he did not hold any further naval position.
-He died in Antrim in 1858, at the age of 86 with the rank of full admiral.
+He died in County Antrim in 1858, at the age of 86 with the rank of full admiral.